How do I register for the exam?

 What if I do not pass the Entrance exam, can I take it again?

 Students may take the Entrance exam two (2) times per semester (Fall, Spring, and Summer).

 When will I know if I passed the exam?

 Grades will be posted through Blackboard and should be available within two weeks of the exam date.
 Students will receive either a P (PASS) or an F (FAIL) for the exam.

-If I do not pass ACCT 3110 and need to retake the course, do I have to re-take the qualifying exam?
+If I do not pass ACCT 3110 and need to retake the course, do I have to re-take the Entrance exam?

 Yes.
 All students must receive a PASS grade within four months preceding their first day in ACCT 3110.